ACTL4001-T1-2022/github-showcase-page-football-analytics/README.md

 We have used Holt-Winters forecasting, a time series method to predict the future revenues based on historical data provided.
 This method assigns exponentially decreasing weights to older values, keeping our results relevant, and as better to data without an obvious trend or pattern [3].

-Inflation was predicted using exponential forecasting over the next 10 years and used in all calculations (Appendix A2).
+Inflation was predicted using exponential forecasting over the next 10 years and used in all calculations.

 |YEAR |Revenue (∂millions) |Expenses (∂millions) |Salaries (∂millions) |Profits (∂millions) |